EFS Backup Retention

 During every successful backup session, Veeam Backup for AWS creates a restore point and saves the date, time and applied retention settings in the restore point metadata.
 If Veeam Backup for AWS detects that the period of time for which the restore point was stored exceeds the period specified in the retention settings, it automatically removes the restore point from the EFS backup chain.
 You can also remove unnecessary EFS backups manually as described in section Removing EFS Backups.

-Mind that Veeam Backup for AWS does not apply retention policy to EFS backups created manually.
+Veeam Backup for AWS does not apply retention policy to EFS backups created manually.
 For details on how to remove them, see section Removing EFS Backups Created Manually.

 EFS Indexing Retention